felipediel/broadlink-hacktools/README.md

 Broadlink Hacktools is a Python module for decrypting, filtering and analyzing packets captured from Broadlink devices to better integrate them with home automation platforms.

 - This is not an official Broadlink application.
-- For now, only universal remote devices have are supported.
+- For now, only universal remote devices are supported.

 ## Instalation